SamiIonesi/Signal_Generator/README.md

 Now you have a new project created in Code Composer.
 Now, from the Project Explorer window, right-click on the name of the created project, then press New/Source File and create a new file with the extension .c as in the figure below.

 ![Source_file](https://github.com/SamiIonesi/Signal_Generator/assets/150432462/35f90115-f333-4286-9cfb-15e64eb70c70)

+And in this created source file, enter the code you find above under the name Signal_generator.c or from this [link]()